 Our Final Thoughts on Toothpaste for Tartar Removal…

 Plaque smells as badly as tartar and must not be allowed to thrive.
 They can also increase the risk of tooth decay and loss, tooth enamel destruction, and other dental issues.
-Plus a stained smile is disgusting and tartar is the culprit.

 There are several ways of removing plaque/tartar.
 Some individuals use a dental sealant to prevent cavities from forming while others rely on tubes of toothpaste that can prevent the condition from happening.